kat-does-code/kube-secrets-azure-demo/README.md

 # kube-secrets-azure-demo
-Showcases Kubernetes cluster deployment in Azure using least privilege principle and secure secrets storage
+Showcases Kubernetes cluster deployment in Azure using least privilege principle and secure secrets storage.